 Section 25.07 of the Texas Penal Code defines a violation of a protective order as knowingly or intentionally violating the terms of a protective order against them.
 This can include communicating with the family member who requested the protective order or going to their home or place of business.

 - They will perceive as threatening,

 - That causes them to be afraid they will be seriously harmed, and

 - That would cause a reasonable person to fear injury or death to herself or her family members.

 This offense can also include cyberstalking, which is defined as communicating with another person through e-mail or other electronic means strictly to harass that person.

-Chapter 12 of the Texas penal Code defines the general penalties to many family violence offenses in Dallas.
-However, these penalties can vary, depending on whether the victim was elederly, disabled or a child, whether a weapon was used during the commission of the offense, the degree of domestic violence, whether bodily injury or death resulted from the offense, and whether the alleged offender has any previous criminal history.
+Chapter 12 of the Texas Penal Code defines the general penalties for many family violence offenses in Dallas.
+However, these penalties can vary, depending on whether the victim was elderly, disabled, or a child, whether a weapon was used during the commission of the offense, the degree of domestic violence, whether bodily injury or death resulted from the offense, and whether the alleged offender has any previous criminal history.

 - An individual charged with a Class C misdemeanor domestic assault offense can result in a fine up to $500.

 - An individual convicted of a Class B misdemeanor domestic assault offense can receive a jail sentence not more than 180 days and/or a fine up to $2,000.

 - An individual charged with a Class A misdemeanor violation of a protection order can receive a jail sentence of up to one year and/or a fine up to $4,000 if convicted of the violation.